EricZhang1412/Vision-Transformer-Visualization/README.md

 # Vision-Transformer-Visualization

-There are two extra folder that need to be downloaded through this link[https://pan.baidu.com/s/1pkuSwBc7T2wR4p5FnZ88jQ?pwd=fpdk].(Cuz they're TOO large to fit in Github)
+There are two extra folder that need to be downloaded through [this link](https://pan.baidu.com/s/1pkuSwBc7T2wR4p5FnZ88jQ?pwd=fpdk) .(Cuz they're TOO large to fit in Github)

 The whole project content should be like this:
 ```